 Brown Patch (also called Rhizoctonia Blight)

 Symptoms/Signs: The fungus infects the leaf area closest to the soil, disrupting transport of water and nutrients to the upper portions of the foliage and eventually killing the leaf.This disease usually begins as small patches (1 foot) that turn yellow and then reddish-brown, brown or straw-colored as the leaves start to die.
 Patches can expand.
-It is not uncommon to see rings of yellow/brown turf with apparently healthy turf in the center.
+This is a common lawn problem that results in rings of yellow/brown turf with apparently healthy turf in the center.

 White grubs are immature scarab beetles.
 They hatch from eggs laid in the soil, have three larval stages.
 This life cycle can last from 1 – 3 years.
 The adults are rarely turf pests, but some may feed on tree leaves ornamentals.